 We started publishing this monthly magazine during the first lockdown with the aim of providing puzzles and useful local information to those shielding/isolating.
 Over time the publication has grown and is a celebration of our sector and a showcase of the great things going on in the community.
 We particularly like to share positive stories about the difference volunteers make to our community.
 If you would like your organisation / group / volunteers to be featured in a forthcoming edition for free, please get in touch.

 We would welcome any articles, adverts, or volunteer spotlights from you.
-Please send any content to Emily – please note that we require content to be submitted by the last week of the month (at the latest) to be included in the following month’s edition.
+Please send any content here – please note that we require content to be submitted by the last week of the month (at the latest) to be included in the following month’s edition.

 Click here for previous editions of Community Connection publications.